Barbie: Skipper and the Big Babysitting Adventure

-Barbie: Skipper and the Big Babysitting Adventure is a 2023 animated adventure comedy television film directed by Steve Daye and written by Daniel Bryan Franklin.
-The film debuted on Netflix in the United States on 16 March.
+Barbie: Skipper and the Big Babysitting Adventure is a 2023 CGI-animated adventure comedy television film directed by Steve Daye, written by Daniel Bryan Franklin and debuted on Netflix in the United States on 16 March.

-The 42nd and latest entry in the Barbie film series and the 5th to feature Barbie's family and/or friends, this is also the first production in the Barbie media franchise since Barbie: Big City, Big Dreams not to feature the Barbie "Brooklyn" Roberts character.
+The 42nd entry in the Barbie film series and the 5th to feature Barbie's family and/or friends, this is also the first production in the Barbie media franchise since Barbie: Big City, Big Dreams not to feature the Barbie "Brooklyn" Roberts character.
 The film plot centers on Barbie's in-universe young sister, Skipper Roberts, striving to perfect her babysitting skills whiles having to deal with the enmity between her and her rival, Tammy Bounceaway from Barbie Dreamhouse Adventures.

-This film also aired on POP in the UK and Ireland on 2 April and had a home video release in Germany through Swiss retailer Weltbild.
+It film also aired on POP in the UK and Ireland on 2 April and had a home video release in Germany through Swiss retailer Weltbild.

 Premise

 "Barbie's younger sister, Skipper, was touted as a babysitting expert, but when her babysitting business hits a snag, she takes a summer job at a water park and tries out different first jobs with some new friends.
 Skipper uses babysitting skills to save a nearly-collapsed birthday party at the park.
 The success renews Skipper's confidence in her babysitting business and she and her new friends start a babysitting squad."